 Because states are not supported in Sketch Symbols, it’s safe to assume Symbol interactions are also not supported.

 Within XD, in addition to using component states, you can also apply interactions between states that will exist within your component library and be ready to use throughout any instance you apply to your artboards.

 Although XD Components and Sketch Symbols serve a similar purpose to allow you to quickly reuse the same element in many places, there are several use cases where you need as much independent control as possible in some areas of the design.
-XD handles components with the flexibility needed to control every facet of the design, and keeps the setup and organization very simple so you can focus on what matters most, the experience.
+XD handles components with the flexibility needed to control every facet of the design and keeps the set-up and organisation very simple so you can focus on what matters most, the experience.